moeenn/node-api-template/README.md

-# ts-sandbox
+# Banking Application
-A NodeJS API template with following tools already setup
+A NodeJS API for banks with following tools already setup
 - Typescript compiler i.e. ```tsc```
 - Absolute imports with `module-alias`
 - ```eslint``` for static analysis and linting